All Photos By Gail

-A self-taught artist with encyclopedic and cross-cultural interests, Basquiat was influenced by comics, advertising feather flags, children’s sketches, Pop art, hip-hop, politics, and everyday life.
+A self-taught artist with encyclopedic and cross-cultural interests, Basquiat was influenced by comics, advertising, children’s sketches, Pop art, hip-hop, politics, and everyday life.
 Basquiat: The Unknown Notebooks emphasizes the distinct interplay of text and images in Basquiat’s art, providing unprecedented insight into the importance of writing in the artist’s process.

 The notebook pages on display contain early renderings of iconic imagery — tepees, crowns, skeleton-like figures, and grimacing faces — that also appear throughout his large-scale works, as well as an early drawing related to his series of works titled Famous Negro Athletes.

 Highlighting the contributions of African Americans and exposing the racism embedded in America culture were ongoing concerns for Basquiat.
 He developed the subject of “Famous Negro Athletes” early on, and continued to depict baseball players and boxers throughout his career; many of these works are generalized portraits, and some represent specific individuals.
 In the above drawing from 1981, four black faces, loosely sketched and grimacing with gritted teeth, appear above a baseball and the title text.

 Here are a few of our favorite pieces from the show!